treehousetim/document/README.md

 ### ->validateSubDocument( $name )
 You can validate a sub document using this method.
 This will throw an exception if the sub document does not exist as a document class object.
 If it does, ->validate is called on the property which may throw other exceptions.

-The code thrown is `Exception::missingData` if the property is not set or `Exception::missingData`
+The code thrown is `Exception::missingData` if the property is not set or `Exception::wrongType` if the property is not set as a document subclass.

 ### ->validateValueInList( string $name, string $value, array $list )
 You can validate a value to be in a list using this method.